 In Gloucester, England at the time, the need to help “poor, degraded children” who roamed the streets led to the founding of the first so-called Sunday school in 1780.
 The same such wayward children roamed the streets of New York City.

 With her freedom, and skills as a baker, Katherine Ferguson opened a school in her home in 1793 which became the first Sunday school in New York City, and one of the first in the nation.
-This was during slavery, before the Civil War was fought.
 Because Mrs. Ferguson was held in such high esteem in her community, enough people had written bits of information about her to link their writings together in a book of historical fiction.
 W.E.B.
-DuBois later said in his book Darkwater: Kate Ferguson was born in New York.
-Freed, widowed, and bereaved of her children before she was twenty, she took the children of the streets of New York, white and black, to her empty arms, taught them, found them homes, and with Dr. Mason of Murray Street Church established the first modern Sunday school in Manhattan.
+DuBois said in his book Darkwater: "Kate Ferguson was born in New York.
+Freed, widowed, and bereaved of her children before she was twenty, she took the children of the streets of New York, white and Black, to her empty arms, taught them, found them homes, and with Dr. Mason of Murray Street Church, established the first modern Sunday school in Manhattan."

 Margaret’s self-published edition, Given to God: The Life of Katherine Ferguson, was picked up by Moody Publishers of Chicago and retitled More Than A Slave: The Life of Katherine Ferguson.
 It has also been translated into the Dutch language and is available under the title: De vrije slavin: Het leven van Katherine Ferguson.

-It is on the shelves at the Schomberg Center for Research in Black Culture in New York, at the Presbyterian Historical Society in Philadelphia, and at Enoch Pratt Free Libraries in Baltimore, Maryland.
+Copies are also on the shelves at the Schomberg Center for Research in Black Culture in New York, at the Presbyterian Historical Society in Philadelphia, and at Enoch Pratt Free Libraries in Baltimore, Maryland.